dreadwarrior/dotfiles/.local/bin/man/dotfiles_commands.7.md

 `pdb_diff`

-:   Export KeepassXC database to CSV and diff with `idea` command.
+:   Export KeepassXC database to CSV and diff with `vimdiff`.

 `show_routes`